zifeng-Pan/Gitlet-Simple-version-control-system-In-Java/README.md

 It's important to **hava a good design document**.
 The detailed design document is helpful for saving your time 🦾🦾🦾, and the bad design documnet will leads to many difficulties while coding (like what I have done)😥😥

+If there are still some bugs, please contact me at panzifeng00@163.com.
+Thank you!😀😀

 Official guidance: [CS61B Proj3]: http://inst.eecs.berkeley.edu/~cs61b/sp20/materials/proj/proj3/index.html

 All rights reserved by University of Califorina, Berkeley.